flowy0/flowy0/README.md

 I'm Gayle.
 I'm currently a Platform Engineer working in DataOps.
-- 🔭 I’m currently working on Spark and Kubernetes
+- 🔭 I’m currently working with Spark and Kubernetes
 - 🌱 I’m currently learning about anything Data and Cloud Related.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/gayletan0)
 - 😄 Pronouns: She/Her